housamz/php-mysql-admin-panel-generator/README.md

 # MAGE :: PHP MySQL Admin Panel Generator
-For Python version visit: [Python Mage](https://github.com/housamz/python-mysql-admin-panel-generator)
+Available for Python also: [Python Mage](https://github.com/housamz/python-mysql-admin-panel-generator)

 PHP MySQL Admin Panel Generator (MAGE), a PHP tool that helps you create a PHP Admin Panel for any MySQL database in seconds.